runtime-data-validation-js/runtime-data-validation-typescript/README.md

-# runtime-data-validation-typescript
-Runtime data validation for JavaScript classes using TypeScript decorators

-This is a collection of TypeScript decorators that intercept `set` operations on accessors, or method calls, to inspect incoming data, and automatically perform data validation.
+Automatic runtime data validation for JavaScript classes using TypeScript decorators.
+With these decorators, one can instrument both `set` accessor functions, and method calls, to automatically intercept every call, inspect incoming data, and automatically validate the data.

+Therefore, an instance of a class that has these validation decorators will always have correct data.
+The validation prevents incorrect data from being assigned into protected object fields or methods.

 For an example of what this means: